 - What kind of clothes did you wear?

-Contact your local Alzheimer Society.
-You can also check out When dementia is in the house, a website created by Dr. Tiffany Chow and Katherine Nichols to help teens understand the impact of dementia on the family, or download our list of resources.
+When dementia is in the house, a website created by Dr. Tiffany Chow and Katherine Nichols to help teens understand the impact of dementia on family.

 Last Updated: 12/16/11